ekaterinakemenova/data-analyst-portfolio/ab_test_payment_funnel/README.md

-# A/B Test: Payment Funnel Conversion
+# A/B Test: Impact of a New Payment Funnel on Purchase Conversion

 ## Goal
 Analyze the results of an A/B experiment conducted by a large e-commerce platform to evaluate the impact of a redesigned payment funnel on purchase conversion.